Home Improvement

 Butsaya / Shutterstock.com

 Split-system air conditioning also consists of two units – an exterior one, installed outside, and an interior air conditioner, mounted on a wall in a said room.
 The two units are connected by piping.
-The system can cool or heat individual rooms in your property.
+The system can cool or heat individual rooms on your property.
 The interior unit and the exterior unit (condenser) have air-filtering properties.

 Another important thing to mention is that split-system air conditioning can be standard or inverter, with the latter being much more efficient in terms of energy consumption and of course, cost.